-Mackinac Island is a sweet little spot in Lake Huron, Michigan that’s full of old-timey charm and cool things to check out.
+For a unique turn-back-the-clock experience, head to Mackinac Island in Lake Huron.
+It’s full of old-timey charm and cool things to check out.

-You can wander around the downtown area, which is packed with cute shops, tasty fudge, and some neat historical spots like Fort Mackinac and the Grand Hotel.
+You can wander around the downtown area, which is packed with cute shops, tasty fudge and some fascinating historical spots like Fort Mackinac and the Grand Hotel.

-The island’s also famous for being car-free, so you’ll have to get around by bike or horse-drawn carriage.
+The island is also famous for being car-free, so enjoy getting around by bike or horse-drawn carriage (guided tours are available).

 7 – Sleeping Bear Dunes National Lakeshore

-Sleeping Bear Dunes is a stunningly beautiful natural area (35 miles long coastline) along Lake Michigan’s eastern shoreline.
+Sleeping Bear Dunes is a stunningly beautiful natural area (35-mile long coastline) along Lake Michigan’s eastern shoreline.

 If you want to enjoy outdoor activities and water sports while on your Michigan vacation then Sleeping Bear Dunes is just what you are looking for.